-These cities have a mythological connection with Lord Krishna, and the festival of Holi is a week-long lavish affair where the entire town comes together in celebration, covered in colour where travellers can witness and experience a combination of age-old traditions and unrestrained fun.
+These cities have a mythological connection with Lord Krishna, and the festival of Holi is a week-long lavish affair where the entire town comes together in celebration, covered in colour where travelers can witness and experience a combination of age-old traditions and unrestrained fun.

-Travellers can also witness some of the most unique forms of Holi here, such as the Phoolon ki Holi at the Banke Bihari Temple where Holi is played with flowers or the widows Holi symbolising breaking of social shackles.
+Travelers can also witness some of the most unique forms of Holi here, such as the Phoolon ki Holi at the Banke Bihari Temple where Holi is played with flowers or the widows Holi symbolising breaking of social shackles.

 Although the Southern region of India is not known much for its Holi festival celebrations, Hampi is an exception.
 Holi in Hampi is celebrated on the full moon day during the month of Phalgun.
-Holi celebrations are spread across two days, wherein travellers can join in festivities with the locals and splash colour on each other and dance to beat of drums followed by a dip in the river.
+Holi celebrations are spread across two days, wherein travelers can join in festivities with the locals and splash colour on each other and dance to beat of drums followed by a dip in the river.